Stephanie Henderson : Co-Founder/Co-Artistic Director . . .

 Linda Pitt : Co-Artistic Director . . .

 Linda Pitt is a theatre artist and administrator originally from Perth, Australia.
 She completed the theatre program at Simon Fraser University where she had performance opportunities including Crave and Fnu Lnu as well as taking part in the black box ensemble.
 She also directed her first play, Horn of Sorrow while at SFU.
 Linda has worked with Resounding Scream Theatre since 2011 directing Station to Station for Hive: The New Bees 3, assistant directing The Troubles, performing in Listen to Me and devising and performing in Grey Space for Live at The Bolt: Back Away Slowly.
 As an emerging artist Linda typically wears many hats; recent projects include performing in Hoof (elysse cheadle) at the Vancouver Fringe, production-managing Annapurna (Christy Webb Productions) and assistant directing Blasted with Pi Theatre.
-She was the frank theatre company’s inaugural Operations Manager and is currently pursuing her Masters in Arts Management taking her across the globe.
+She was the frank theatre company’s inaugural Operations Manager and Associate Producer at Pi Theatre and currently works in the marketing department at the Arts Club Theatre Company.
+She holds a Masters in International Arts Management through Southern Methodist University, HEC Montreal and SDA Bocconi.

 Catherine Ballachey : Co-Founder/Artistic Associate . . .